airbytehq/typing-and-deduping-sql/README.md

     "address" variant,
-    "_airbyte_meta" variant NOT NULL, -- Airbyte column, cannot be null "_airbyte_raw_id" VARCHAR(36) NOT NULL, -- Airbyte column, cannot be null "_airbyte_read_at" timestamp NOT NULL -- Airbyte column, cannot be null );
+    "_airbyte_meta" variant NOT NULL, -- Airbyte column, cannot be null "_airbyte_raw_id" VARCHAR(36) NOT NULL, -- Airbyte column, cannot be null "_airbyte_extracted_at" timestamp NOT NULL -- Airbyte column, cannot be null );
 CREATE SCHEMA IF NOT EXISTS Z_AIRBYTE;
 CREATE TABLE IF NOT EXISTS Z_AIRBYTE.USERS_RAW (
-    "_airbyte_raw_id" VARCHAR(36) NOT NULL PRIMARY KEY, -- Airbyte column, cannot be null "_airbyte_data" variant NOT NULL, -- Airbyte column, cannot be null "_airbyte_read_at" timestamp NOT NULL, -- Airbyte column, cannot be null "_airbyte_typed_at" timestamp -- Airbyte column
+    "_airbyte_raw_id" VARCHAR(36) NOT NULL PRIMARY KEY, -- Airbyte column, cannot be null "_airbyte_data" variant NOT NULL, -- Airbyte column, cannot be null "_airbyte_extracted_at" timestamp NOT NULL, -- Airbyte column, cannot be null "_airbyte_typed_at" timestamp -- Airbyte column
 );
 TRUNCATE TABLE PUBLIC.USERS;